aumb/textframe/README.md

 # Textframe

-This monorepo contains a Python FASTAPI backend and a Chrome Extension frontend that work together to find specific moments in YouTube videos based on spoken content (transcript).
+This monorepo contains a Python FastAPI backend and a Chrome Extension frontend that work together to find specific moments in YouTube videos based on spoken content (transcript).

 ## 📂 Project Structure